 30. Chest

-Turn the pews seat into a chest by adding storage underneath and turning the seat into a hinged lid.
+If you’ve got some creativity and DIY skills, use your DIY on church pews and turn the pew’s seat into a chest by adding storage underneath and turning the seat into a hinged lid.